WP Engine Smart Search

 To delete sync data:

-1. Log into your WP Admin dashboard
+1. Log in to the WP Admin dashboard

 3. Click Delete search data